PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 ---

 ## 1.4 Gap-fill

 Even after harmonization, LandIQ is incomplete on some parcels: the main-season crop may be missing, or the day when vegetation peaked (`ADOY`) may be missing or zero.
 We fill those gaps using the USDA **[Cropland Data Layer (CDL)](https://croplandcros.scinet.usda.gov/)** -- a yearly national crop map.

 ### CDL rasters and fractions

-Download both years of CDL, then extract per-parcel fractions on the new harmonized parcels.
+Download both years of CDL (NASS national 30 m GeoTIFF, clipped to California), then extract per-parcel fractions on the new harmonized parcels.

 ```bash
 YEARS=${PRIOR_YEAR},${TARGET_YEAR}